viet34tqc/notebook/interview.md

 Side effect is anything that affects something outside the function scope, ex: network request, updating the screen, starting an animation, changing data.
 They are things happens on the side, not during rendering

-## Are react re-render bad?
+## Is react re-render bad?
 When is it bad and when is isn't?

 Only optimize when the re-render makes your app slow.
 When re-render is bad?: when a component has complex calculation or includes charts.